 Working at an online accounting provider has given me an insight into some things that you may wish to check.
 This article is written with the view that the company buying the SaaS accounting app is a small-sized business owner or decision-maker.

 Where is your data stored?
-In today’s world, we are more than happy to submit our data to online stores, surveys, and hold our email conversation data in the cloud.
+In today’s world, we are more than happy to submit our data to online stores, and hold our email conversation data in the cloud.
 The majority of the time your data is going to be securely held on a securely housed server either in the house or by a third party like Amazon (for example).

 However, you should always be careful to check that the server is monitored 24 hours a day and has limited personnel access to the server (for large third-party providers this will be the most basic level of protection).

 Another thing to consider is if the data is stored on a self-hosted server, you need to make sure the data is backed up off-site as well.
 I am not an expert in the way that data needs to be stored; however, I do know that these are a few factors to question before subscribing to a small business accounting service.

 This is one of the factors that comes down to personal preference and confidence in your IT skills (the fact that you are reading this blog suggests you are pretty confident).
 If you feel that the app has great help documents and email support then you may feel that telephone support is a nicety rather than a necessity.

 On the other hand, if you are not that confident with how to use the online accounting software then telephone support would probably be higher on your list.
 Email and telephone support are two very different solutions in my opinion; email is great if you are not in need of an urgent response and you’re not so confused that a step-by-step walkthrough is required.

 Telephone support is not as flexible for the busy professional, but if you are stuck with how to do something on a small business accounting app then you can be talked through it whilst at your computer.
 In the future, I have no doubt that remote assistance will become part of developing an app.